 Community Consultative Committees play an important role in the assessment and regulation of State-significant projects by providing a forum for open discussions between companies, communities and local councils about the project.

-In response to feedback from a range of stakeholders on how to increase the operation and effectiveness of the committees, the Department is proposing a number of changes.
+In response to feedback from a range of stakeholders on how to increase the effectiveness of the committees, the Department has made a number of changes.
+These include:

-• increasing the flexibility of the guidelines so that Community Consultative Committees can be set up for a range of State-significant project as required
+• increasing the flexibility of the guidelines so that Community Consultative Committees can be set up for a range of State-significant projects as required

 • revised procedures for the establishment of the committees

 • revised criteria for community representatives

 • better guidance on how to conduct committees